Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 The Lufthansa baggage policy for the carriage of liquids and powders is as follows:

-- Baby foods for inflight consumption
+• Baby foods for the flight

-- Tax-free items (sealed)
+• Tax-free items (sealed)

 Lufthansa Baggage Allowance for Children

-Under the Lufthansa baggage policy, children traveling on their own tickets are allowed the same carry-on and checked baggage allowance as adults—plus a child car seat and a collapsible buggy (if between 2 – 7 years old).
+Under the Lufthansa baggage policy, children travelling on their own tickets are allowed the same carry-on and checked baggage allowance as adults—plus a child car seat and a collapsible buggy (if between 2 – 7 years old).

 Lufthansa Baggage Allowance for Lap Infants